Stabilizer ground states for simulating quantum many-body physics: theory, algorithms, and applications: Results

 with each $J^{xx}_{ij},J^{yy}_{ij},J^{zz}_{ij}\sim \mathcal{N}(0, 1)$, i.e. all these coupling coefficients independently follow the normal distribution.
 We also consider the case of $J^{zz}_{ij}=0$, $J^{xx}_{ij},J^{yy}_{ij}\sim \mathcal{N}(0, 1)$ for comparisons.
 The two models are referred to as \{XX,YY,ZZ\} and \{XX,YY\}, respectively.

-Following the procedure of the exact 1D local algorithm, all the possible values of $\{A_m\}$ with $m=0,2,...n+1$ are generated sequentially by $A_m \rightarrow A_{m+1}\in F(A_m)$ with an initial state of $A_0=A_0(\emptyset)$, where $F$ is defined in \thref{def:Am_to_Am+1}.
-In Figure~\ref{fig:timing}(a), the computational costs of generating $\{A_{m+1}\}$ from $\{A_m\}$ are plotted as a function of site $m$ for both the \{XX,YY,ZZ\} and \{XX,YY\} models with $n=25$ and $k=5$.
+Following the procedure of the exact 1D local algorithm, all the possible values of $\{A_m\}$ with $m=1,2,...n+1$ are generated sequentially.
+In Figure~\ref{fig:timing}(a), the computational time of generating $\{A_{m+1}\}$ from $\{A_m\}$ are plotted as a function of site $m$ for both the \{XX,YY,ZZ\} and \{XX,YY\} models with $n=25$ and $k=5$.
 Except for a few sites near the boundaries, the wall-clock time spent at each site is almost a constant for both models.
 This verifies that the computational cost of the 1D local algorithm scales as $O(n)$, as proved in \thref{local_nS}.
 Due to the smaller number of Pauli terms in the Hamiltonian, the computational cost of the \{XX,YY\} model is systematically lower than the \{XX,YY,ZZ\} model.

 After showing that the time spent at each site is a constant except for the sites near the boundaries, we further discuss the scaling of the maximum single-site running time as a function of the locality parameter $k$ for different types of Hamiltonians.
 Figure~\ref{fig:timing}(b) displays the maximum wall-clock time of a single site as a function of $k$ for both models.
-We assume that the form of the scaling function is $C \exp (C^\prime k \log k)$ according to \thref{local_cost}.
+We assume that the form of the scaling function is $C \exp (C^\prime k \log k)$ according to \thref{local_nS_scaling}.
 The numerical scaling functions are fitted independently for two models in Figure~\ref{fig:timing}(b).
 The resulting fitted scaling curves have the parameters $C^\prime=1.23$ and $C^\prime=1.11$ for the \{XX,YY,ZZ\} and \{XX,YY\} models, respectively, and match the true timing data well.
 This indicates that the computation time of different Hamiltonians within the same class scales similarly.